 The pulp chamber and root canals need to be carefully cleaned of infection.
 The tooth can be left open to drain for some days.
 If the infection has already spread, you may need to take prescribed antibiotics.
 In case the treatment requires several appointments, the dentist will place you a temporary filling to protect the tooth.
 Your task is to avoid biting or chewing on this tooth until the whole treatment is completed.

 When your tooth is free of infection, it is time to fill the root canals and pulp chamber.
 In most cases, the inflamed area near the tooth heals naturally.
 If you had a temporary filling, it will be removed to allow access to the inside of the tooth.
 A special dental paste, a rubber compound, and an adhesive filling are used to fill the tooth.

 The last stage of root canal treatment is tooth restoration.
 Usually, an infected tooth has a large filling and has to be protected from future damages.
 A crown is placed on the tooth, sometimes supported by a metal post.

 Root Canal Aftercare

 It is important to look after your teeth during the recovery stage.
 Avoid biting on hard foods and consuming drinks and food of extreme temperatures.
 First weeks after treatment, the restored tooth may be tender to cold and hot.
 Take over-the-counter pain-killers to ease the pain and discomfort.
 Severe pain and swelling are not common aftereffects.
-If they happen, immediately call your dentist.
+If they happen, immediately call your Simi Valley root canal dentist.
 After root canal treatment you are still susceptible to tooth decay and gum diseases.
 It is possible to prevent the need for further root canal treatment by keeping proper oral hygiene, limiting sugary food and beverages in your diet, giving up smoking if you smoke.
 With good home care, the restoration can last a lifetime.